Is a Correction Looming Ahead for Meta Platforms Inc. (META)

-Meta Platforms Inc. (NASDAQ:META) went up by 1.18% from its latest closing price compared to the recent 1-year high of $371.41.
-The company’s stock price has collected -12.39% of loss in the last five trading sessions.
-The Wall Street Journal reported on 09/15/22 that California Gov. Newsom Signs Law Requiring Social Media Companies to Consider Children’s Health
+Meta Platforms Inc. (NASDAQ:META) went down by -1.69% from its latest closing price compared to the recent 1-year high of $355.15.
+The company’s stock price has collected -4.02% of loss in the last five trading sessions.
+MarketWatch.com reported on 09/23/22 that Trump’s Facebook ban may end as soon as January 2023, Meta executive says

 Is It Worth Investing in Meta Platforms Inc. (NASDAQ :META) Right Now?